NimeshVadgama/readium-chromium/README.md

 > gclient sync

 # About rebase
-We rebased Chromium version from 18 to 22.
+We rebased Chromium version from 18 to 22 on Aug 29, 2012.
-This change master's history and you cannot pull or gclient sync from original source.
+This changes master's history and you cannot pull or gclient sync from original source, if you had got Readium Chromium code before Aug 29, 2012.
-If you want to update your forked repository, please follow the following guide.
+If you want to update your forked repository, please follow the following guide

 * Fork Readium-skia-src and Readium-skia-include on github.
 * Update your forked chromium and readium repository like following.